 Supported Loving toolkit

-Supported Loving is all about equipping staff to support people with learning disabilities to enjoy close and intimate relationships.
+Supported Loving is all about equipping staff to support people to enjoy close and intimate relationships.

-Support workers play a crucial role in the lives of many people with learning disabilities.
+Support workers play a crucial role in the lives of many people they support.
 Alongside friends and family, it’s support workers who encourage people to explore, to discover what a good life is for them, and then to figure out how to live a life they choose.

 Many people automatically think support work is supporting people with things like shopping, cooking, managing health and budgeting.
 In reality the role of support workers is so much more than that.
-We overlook the role of support workers in supporting people with their loving at the risk of more and more people living isolated lives in 'service land'.
-Research shows that people with learning disabilities are often isolated and lonely.
-It’s easy to blame money, lack of resources but we believe so much more is possible (see Gr8 Support Movement).
+We overlook the role of support workers in supporting people with their loving, at the risk of more and more people living isolated lives in 'service land'.
+Research shows that people are often isolated and lonely.
+It’s easy to blame money and lack of resources, but we believe so much more is possible (see Gr8 Support Movement).

-Support workers tell us they want to support people fully but that they often feel restricted and uncertain about their role in supporting people to explore relationships, love and sex - that their initial training is all focused on health and safety, risk etc. People say they feel limited by the red tape of their organisations, there is little mention of the humanity and the need for relationships and the human desire to be loved and belong.
-Many say there is little or no training about supporting people to find friends, love, relationships and yes SEX!
+Support workers tell us they want to support people fully, but that they often feel restricted and uncertain about their role in supporting people to explore relationships, love and sex.
+Staff find that their initial training is all focused on health, safety and risk etc. People say they feel limited by the red tape of their organisations, there is little mention of the humanity and the need for relationships and the human desire to be loved and belong.
+Many supporters say there is little or no training about supporting people to find friends, love, relationships and yes SEX!
 It’s time for change.

 - Feeling embarrassed to talk about sex and sexuality.